marian-stanciulica/Foodybite/README.md

 }
 ```

-As you can see, the navigation stack wraps a `TabBarPageView` that wraps `HomeView` and on each case of `HomeRoute` instantiates the corresponding view.
-Moreover, in the factory method that instantiates `RestaurantDetailsView` we can see that it needs a closure in the constructor for navigating to the `Add Review` screen.
+The navigation stack wraps a `TabBarPageView` that contains `HomeView`.
+Depending on the current case of `HomeRoute`,  the corresponding view is instantiated.
+Moreover, the factory method that instantiates `RestaurantDetailsView` requires a closure in its constructor for navigating to the `Add Review` screen.

-I did all the hierarchical navigation in the app this way and allowed me to change the order of the screens from the composition root without touching other modules.
-In addition, it improved the overall flexibility and modularity of the system as the views has no information about how the navigation is actually done.
+I handled all the hierarchical navigation throughout the app, which allowed me to change the screens order from the composition root without affecting other modules.
+In addition, it improves the overall flexibility and modularity of the system, as the views don't have knowledge about the navigation implementation.

 ## Testing Strategy

-During the entire project I've used TDD as the development process (excluding the UI layer) by following the feedback loop.
+Throughout the entire project, I've used `TDD` as the development process (excluding the UI layer) by following the feedback loop.

-I've been using TDD for over a year now and I really like it because it helps me to break down tasks and solve one problem at a time.
-Also, I find it interesting how the design evolves naturally when using TDD.
-Additionally, it helped me understand better what I was trying to build before writing code while increasing my confidence in the correctness of the system afterwards.
+Having used `TDD` for over a year, I really enjoy how it allows me to break down tasks and solve one problem at a time.
+Also, I find it interesting how the design evolves naturally when using `TDD`.
+Additionally, it has helped me understand better what I was trying to build before writing code while increasing my confidence in the system's correctness.

-The foundation for my testing strategy was to use unit tests for testing the system internals (without hitting external systems, like the network or the disk).
-In addition, I use `End-to-End` tests to test the integration with the network infrastructure and `Cache Integration` tests to test the integration with the disk and keychain.
-Furthermore, I use snapshot tests to validate the layout of the screens.
+The foundation for my testing strategy was unit tests for the system internals (without hitting external systems like the network or the disk).
+In addition, I wrote `End-to-End` tests to test the integration with the network infrastructure and `Cache Integration` tests to test the integration with the disk and keychain.
+Lastly, I used snapshot tests to validate the screens layout.

 ### Summary Table